Atomic-C/palindrome-checker/README.txt

 palindrome-checker features:

-Verifies if a word is palindrome via used input;
+Verifies if a word is palindrome via user input;
 TDD;